Cornman History, Family Crest & Coats of Arms

 The first records of the family were found in this area.
 Robert Cornay held estates at Low Hall, Yorkshire in 1301.
 The Lay Subsidy Rolls of 1332 listed Robert de Cornay, Lancashire; and Roger de Cornay, Lancashire.

-Important Dates for the Cornman family
+Early History of the Cornman family

 This web page shows only a small excerpt of our Cornman research.
 Another 146 words (10 lines of text) covering the years 1332, 1510, 1600, 1480, 1557, 1455 and 1487 are included under the topic Early Cornman History in all our PDF Extended History products and printed products wherever possible.